-CCEP is a publicly traded, UK-domiciled company listed on Euronext Amsterdam, LSE, the NYSE and the Spanish Stock Exchanges (ticker symbol: CCEP).
-CCEP is the world's largest independent Coca-Cola bottler based on revenue and serves a population of over 300 million consumers across Western Europe, including Andorra, Belgium, continental France, Germany, Great Britain, Iceland, Luxembourg, Monaco, the Netherlands, Norway, Portugal, Spain and Sweden.
+Coca-Cola Europacific Partners is a publicly traded, UK-domiciled company listed on Euronext Amsterdam, Nasdaq, LSE and the Spanish Stock Exchanges (ticker symbol: CCEP).
+CCEP is one of the world's leading consumer goods companies.
+We make, move and sell some of the world's most loved brands - serving 600 million consumers and helping 1.75 million customers across 29 countries grow.
+We combine the strength and scale of a large, multinational business with an expert, local knowledge of the customers we serve and communities we support.
 CCEP was formed on 28 May 2016 through the merger of Coca-Cola Enterprises, Inc., Coca-Cola Erfrischungsgetränke GmbH and Coca-Cola Iberian Partners, S.A. as more fully set out in the Prospectus.